Tree automata and pigeonhole classes of matroids: II: Introduction

 We now explain efficiently pigeonhole matroid classes, along with some other associated concepts.
 Formal definitions are reserved for \Cref{pigeonhole-II}.
 Imagine that $M$ is a matroid, and that $U$ is a subset of $E(M)$.
+We define an equivalence relation on the subsets of $U$.
 Let $X$ and $X'$ be subsets of $U$.
 Assume that $X\cup Z$ is independent if and only if $X'\cup Z$ is independent, for any subset $Z\subseteq E(M)-U$.
 We think of this as indicating that no subset of $E(M)-U$ can distinguish between $X$ and $X'$.
 In this case we write $X\sim_{U} X'$.
-We put the elements of $E(M)$ into correspondence with the leaves of a subcubic tree.
+We put the elements of $E(M)$ into correspondence with the leaves of an appropriately chosen subcubic tree.
 If there are at most $q$ equivalence classes under $\sim_{U}$ whenever $U$ is a set displayed by an edge of the tree, then the \emph{decomposition-width} of $M$ is at most $q$.
-This notion of decomposition-width is equivalent to that used by Kr\'{a}l \cite{Kra12} and by Strozecki \cite{Str10,Str11}.
+This notion of decomposition-width is equivalent to that used by Kr\'{a}l \cite{Kra12} and by Strozecki \cite{Str10,Str11}, in the sense that the decomposition-width of a class is bounded under one definition if and only if it is bounded under the other.

 A class of matroids with bounded decomposition-width must have bounded branch-width \cite[Corollary 2.8]{FMN-I}.
 The converse does not hold (\Cref{apogee}).
 Let \mcal{M} be a class of matroids, and assume that every subclass of \mcal{M} with bounded branch-width also has bounded decomposition-width.
 Then we say that \mcal{M} is a \emph{pigeonhole} class of matroids.
 This is the case if and only if the dual class is pigeonhole (\cite[Corollary 5.3]{FMN-I}).
 The class of \mbb{F}\dash representable matroids forms a pigeonhole class if and only if \mbb{F} is finite (\Cref{rhesus} and \Cref{yippie}).
-Fundamental transversal matroids (\Cref{yuppie}) and lattice path matroids also form pigeonhole classes (\Cref{zodiac}).
+Fundamental transversal matroids (\Cref{yuppie}) and lattice path matroids also form pigeonhole classes (\Cref{dinner}).